How your purpose can help guide you and your money decisions

 Brian Ford (05:25):

-Oh boy, why am I here?
-That's a big question.
-So while I'm contemplating that, tell me more, Bright.
-How can writing a purpose statement actually help us?
+So while I'm contemplating that, tell me more, Bright, how can writing a purpose statement actually help us?

 Bright Dickson (05:37):

 When you're living with purpose, you're living intentionally, with your purpose sort of helping to tell you what to do on good days and on bad days.
-So when you write a personal purpose statement, you're kind of giving yourself a directive.
+So when you write a personal purpose statement, you're kind of giving yourself like a directive.
 So that aspect of it has helped me a lot.
-I'm like anybody else, I've got my insecurities.
-I'm like a complicated soup of human emotion, and you know, sometimes I get a little lost and forget what I'm really trying to accomplish.
+I'm like anybody else, I've got my insecurities, I'm a complicated soup of human emotion, and sometimes I get a little lost and forget what I'm really trying to accomplish.
 There's a lot of information out there, a lot of stuff that's trying to tell me what to do, but when I go back to my purpose statement, it's reliable, right?
 It tells me what to do, how to handle something, who I want to be in pretty much any given moment.

-Brian Ford (06:25):
+Brian Ford (06:27):

-All right, so for those of us that want to give writing out our personal purpose statement a shot, how do we get started?
+All right.
+So for those of us that want to give writing out our personal purpose statement a shot, how do we get started?

 Bright Dickson (06:33):

-I work with people in creating their statements all the time, and it can be difficult.
-So I want to say that, sort of from the start.
-It's not necessarily an easy thing to do.
-It can be easy for some people, but for most people, you're trying to put something really big into something fairly small, and it's hard.
+It can be easy for some people, but for most people, they're trying to put something really big into something fairly small, and it's hard.
 So what I try to stress for folks is that there's no such thing as a right or wrong purpose statement.
-The important thing is that your purpose statement feels right for you, and the "feel" there is important, right?
-It doesn't "sound right," it doesn't "make sense," it feels right.
-Your purpose doesn't come from nowhere, right?
+The important thing is that your purpose statement feels right for you.
+And the feel there is important, right?
+It doesn't sound right, it doesn't make sense, it feels right.
+Your purpose doesn't come from nowhere.
 It comes from your life experiences, from your joys and your sorrows and your successes and your failures.
-And that's why it's good to focus on those things that make you feel strong emotions, positive or negative.
+And that's why it's good to focus on those things that make you feel strong emotions, positive or negative, because it helps you ask yourself, what are the ways in which I'm already living into this?
+It's already present for you.
+You're not inventing it out of thin air.
+You've already got it in you, and you want to sort of figure out where that light is and follow that little light.

-Bright Dickson (07:28):
+Bright Dickson (08:41):

-Bright Dickson (08:24):
+Bright Dickson (08:43):

-Bright Dickson (09:01):
+Bright Dickson (09:20):

-You want to be able to use it, be able to call it up and not have to do it with a document, but just with your mind.
-You know, back when I was in middle school and elementary school, high school, I don't remember exactly when they taught us, but like the five paragraph essay where it's like thesis, paragraph, paragraph, paragraph, conclusion, right?
 This is your thesis statement.
-We're all going to have paragraphs to it, right?
-But your purpose statement is that thesis statement.
+We're all going to have paragraphs to it, but your purpose statement is that thesis statement.
 It all boils down to sort of that one sentence that you can easily recall.

 Brian Ford (09:32):

-Bright Dickson (09:50):
+Bright Dickson (09:51):

-Brian Ford (10:25):
+Brian Ford (10:24):

 Bright Dickson (10:45):